-I have therefore had to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black American Labs.
-And I have to make a special effort to ensure that she is not allowed to interact with visitors until she is sitting calmly.
-On the plus side, I have had to spend less time socialising Rachael than I would with a field bred lab.
-As she takes everything in her stride.
+I therefore had to spend a bit more time ‘proofing’ basic obedience than I would with one of my yellow or black American Labs.
+And I had to make a special effort to ensure that she is not allowed to interact with visitors until she was sitting calmly.
+You may find you have to do the same with your dog.

 Caring for an old Chocolate Lab

+Elderly chocolate Labradors are particularly beautiful, with their greying muzzles and kind eyes.
 As the years pass by, we leave behind one set of challenges and they are replaced by new ones.
 Failing eyesight, stiff joints, and declining hearing.
 However, these senior years can still be happy and fun filled for many dogs, especially if you keep your dog slim.

 I’d love to hear about your own chocolate Lab, so do drop your story in the comments box below.
 Tell us what is so special about your chocolate Labrador and why you think they are the best.